 All companies are required to comply with the anti-money laundering regulations imposed by the Monetary Authority of Singapore.
 These regulations are put into place so as to offer protection to the clients and investors in the instance of cryptocurrency funds.

 The cryptocurrency field is one of the newest and most sought types of businesses to be started in the financial technology sector of Singapore.
-The Singapore government has made some interventions to help crypto startups open bank accounts locally.
-This is to mean they are not loosening any rules.
-They merely want to bring the crypto startups and the banks together to see if they can reach a form of an understanding.
-The government stepped in because the local crypto companies had complained of banks closing down their accounts which had brought their business to a grinding halt.
+The Singapore government has made some interventions to help every crypto startup open a corporate bank account locally.

 Singapore aims to bridge the gap between crypto startups and financial institutions through its government regulations.
 Cryptocurrency startups can have the security of a bank account to handle fiat currencies, while financial institutions enter the crypto industry.

 How Singapore Became the Global Centre for Crypto Business Development